dynamicexpresso/DynamicExpresso/README.md

 	Assert.AreEqual(x, target.Eval("x", parameters));
 	Assert.AreEqual(x, target.Eval("X", parameters));

+## Identifiers detection

+Sometimes you need to check which identifiers (variables, types, parameters) are used in expression before parsing it.
+Maybe because you want to validate it or you want to ask the user to enter parameters value of a given expression.
+Because if you parse an expression without the right parameter an exception is throwed.

+In these cases you can use `Interpreter.DetectIdentifiers` method to obtain a list of used identifiers, both known and unknown.

+	var target = new Interpreter();

+	var detectedIdentifiers = target.DetectIdentifiers("x + y");

+	CollectionAssert.AreEqual(
+		new []{ "x", "y"},
+		detectedIdentifiers.UnknownIdentifiers.ToArray());

 ## Limitations

 Not every C# syntaxes are supported.
 Here some examples of NOT supported features: